Crawling in three stories

 My background in crawling

 A web crawler was one of the first substantial projects I ever wrote in Python thanks to a summer camp called NCSS which teaches high school students programming.
-Since then I've returned to be a tutor almost every year for over a decade - though web crawlers are sadly no longer the project.
+Since then I've returned to be a tutor almost every year for over a decade.

 Far later than that I became the only engineer at Common Crawl, a non-profit dedicated to providing an open repository of web crawl data that can be accessed and analyzed by anyone.
-The dataset has been used in a million ways but my favourites include the largest open web graph at the time, composed of 3.5 billion pages and 128 billion hyperlinks, and the use of the dataset as a source of text within my field of machine learning.
+The dataset has been used in a million ways but my favourites include the largest open web graph at the time, composed of 3.5 billion pages and 128 billion hyperlinks, and the use of the dataset within my field of machine learning.

 Luckily there are far smarter people and tools working on the Common Crawl initiative now!